4W4I5/Semester-6-Notes/Ethical Hacking/Sessional 2 Prep/Sessional 2 Prep Notes.md

 	- File/Multipartite -> FILE: Infect BAT/EXE files | MULTIPARTITE: Infects BootSector and Files simultaneously
 	- Macro -> Specializes in Microsoft Office Suite.
 Macro is a feature provided in the suite.
 Abuses privileges provided to the suite
 	- Cluster -> Specialized to attack Location/Directory Table.
 Modifies the entries so the virus is executed whenever the user attempts to open a file
 	- Stealth/Tunneling -> Avoids AV detection.
+Memory-Resident.
-	- Logic Bombs
+	- Logic Bombs -> Stays in Sleep state until a trigger event occurs
 	- Encryption
 ### Virus/Anti-Virus Development lifecycle
 - **Design** -> Use construction kits or DIY